awslabs/data-on-eks/website/docs/gen-ai/inference/stablediffusion-gpus.md

 To accelerate the deployment of image retrieval on Ray workers, refer to [Preload container images into Bottlerocket data volumes with Karpenter with EBS Snapshots](../../bestpractices/preload-container-images)

-Define the `TF_VAR_bottlerocket_data_disk_snpashot_id` to enable Karpenter to provision Bottlerocket worker nodes with EBS Snapshots, to reduce cold start for container startup.
+Define the variable `TF_VAR_bottlerocket_data_disk_snpashot_id` to enable Karpenter to provision Bottlerocket worker nodes with EBS Snapshots, to reduce cold start for container startup.
 This will likely to save 10 mins (depending on the image size) for downloading and extracting container images from Amazon ECR.

 ```
 export TF_VAR_bottlerocket_data_disk_snpashot_id=snap-0c6d965cf431785ed
 ```

+### (Optional) Create S3 Bucket for Model Storage

+Define the variable `TF_VAR_create_s3_bucket=true` to create s3 bucket for model storage.

 ### Deploy

 Clone the repository